CastosHQ/Seriously-Simple-Podcasting/readme.txt

 **How to contribute**

-Want to contribute to Seriously Simple Podcasting?
-[Fork the GitHub repository](https://github.com/hlashbrooke/Seriously-Simple-Podcasting).
+If you want to contribute to Seriously Simple Podcasting, you can [fork the GitHub repository](https://github.com/hlashbrooke/Seriously-Simple-Podcasting) - please read the [contributor guidelines](https://github.com/hlashbrooke/Seriously-Simple-Podcasting/blob/master/CONTRIBUTING.md) for more information how you can do this.

 == Usage ==